OMG 2: Plot

 Kamini calls a prostitute to court, whose son studies in the same school, to prove a point that the school is noble.
 Kanti asks the prostitute if she ever enjoys her work, to which she says no. Kanti says if the schools taught sex to young boys, they would know how to respect women and their hearts.
 He bows down to her calling her a brave mother and teacher.

 As the case continues, Kanti points out issues regarding pornography, rape, pharmaceutical interventions, and the importance of protecting oneself against misinformation or abuse.
 Convinced by Kanti's research, the judge gives Kanti more time and eventually adjourns the hearing.
 Kanti then receives backlash for this, with legal actions from every part of the nation.
 The school chairman offers him one crore to take his case back.
 A distraught Kanti signs the contract, concerned by the legal actions faced.
 He gets into an accident and apparently dies.
-The One visits him in the hospital, who criticises his decision of losing faith, and finally reveals himself to be messenger of Lord Shiva.
+The One visits him in the hospital, and criticises his decision of losing faith, and finally reveals himself to be Lord Shiva.
 He shows Kanti that his efforts have come to light as Pandey Ji's granddaughter reveals that she had been molested by her uncle, thanks to Kanti's case being shown on TV.
 Kanti realises his mistake and is revived.
 The One teleports him to court.

 At the final hearing, Vivek arrives for the first time and proves through his research that the British empire had altered India's education system, which was inclusive of sex education during that time period.
 Subsequently, several youngsters, including Vivek's friends, demand sex education, while Kamini is stunned and left speechless.
 With compelling evidence, the judge eventually sides with Kanti and he wins the case as the education board is ordered to make sex education in schools compulsory and payment be given to Kanti, and that Vivek be taken back into the school along with strict action against his bullies.

 Kanti introduces the One to his family as "the doctor who treated him" and offers Him all the money instead of the temple.
 The One then reveals that the lost bag was his, and asks Vivek to keep it with him.
 He then says he has another patient to attend to, and drives away, leaving a happy Kanti with praying hands behind.